sjj1971/jungjeson.github.io/_posts/2020-05-12-SQLAlchemy_first.md

 employees_df = pd.read_sql("select * from employees, connection)
 ```

-## How to make SQL Data Base using SQLalchemy
+## How to make SQL Data Base using SQLalchemy (defin Class and Table)
 #### 1. Load SQLalchemy package
 ```python
 # Imports the method used for connecting to DBs
 from sqlalchemy import create_engine